solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

 These functions take a `CpiContext` and any extra data needed for the instruction.
 They work just like the instruction handlers in your Anchor programs, but use `CpiContext` instead of `Context`.
-The `cpi` module also provides the account structs needed for these instruction handler.
+The `cpi` module also provides the account structs needed for these instruction handlers.

 For example, if `callee` has the instruction `do_something` that requires the accounts defined in the `DoSomething` struct, you could invoke `do_something` as